kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 ```
 ## [1]           NA 2.848247e-10
 ```
-This reduced our power, because we now had to fit 31 parameters:
+This reduced our power, because we now had to fit 31 parameters (one for each date + interecept + genotype effect):

 ```r
 length(m1$coefficients)